 We propose to enforce the rules using approaches similar to current

-the rule on capital debt would be self-enforcing.
+The rule on capital debt would be self-enforcing.
 The Treasury

-simply would not be authorized to issue debt above the legislated ceilings.
+simply would not be authorized to issue debt above the legislated

-Our proposed reforms so far are derived from our economic principles
+Our proposals so far are derived from our economic principles

 of present-value balance, cost-benefit comparison and user-pays,